zckyxew/comp0034-wk2/README.md

 using Python functions.
 This follows a design pattern called ORM, Object Relational Mapper.
 An ORM encapsulates, or wraps, data stored in a database into an object that can be used in Python.

 Flask-SQLAlchemy works with many database formats but will not work directly with .csv/.xlsx file.
-You will use SQLite which stores the tables and data in a single file which is convenient for the coursework.
+You will use a SQLite database which stores the tables and data in a single file which is convenient for the coursework.

-There are various ways to save csv as sqlite.
-The following uses libraries you should be familiar with from COMP0035, namely pandas and pathlib; and introduces some SQLAlchemy code.

 ## Step 1: Change the Flask app to be created using the Flask application factory pattern

-You will create a function that allows you to create a Flask app and then enable that app to use extensions such as Flask-SQLAlchemy and to add configuration parameters.
+Create a function that allows you to create a Flask app and then enable that app to use extensions such as Flask-SQLAlchemy and to add configuration parameters.

 This is an [application factory](https://flask.palletsprojects.com/en/2.3.x/patterns/appfactories/) pattern.
-Like a factory production line, you create the app, then you pass it along a production line adding extra features to it as needed.
+Like a factory production line, you create the app, then you pass it along a production line adding extra 'features' to it as needed.

 1. Open `paralympics/__init__.py`
 2. The following is based on the `create_app()` function from